ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 - Each server operates on the overlay network
   - NAT traversal is achieved through relays by servers with global IPs
 - Uses the concepts and data structures of the [Nostr](https://github.com/nostr-protocol/nips) protocol as its foundation
-  - Utilizes public key-based data signatures for authentication, designs various messages for microblogging applications, and structures message data accordingly
+  - Utilizes public key-based data signatures for authentication, designs various messages for microblogging applications, and structures message data
   - However, due to the different underlying architecture, it is not compatible as a result of optimization
 - Each user sets up their own server.
 Clients primarily communicate only with their own server
 - To keep the communication volume low, it serializes data into a binary format where necessary, especially for parts with high traffic, and optimizes for the application and architecture